 - irritability, self-doubt, feeling taken for granted

-- underachievement, not meeting milestones and personal goals or continued over-functioning
+- underachievement, not meeting milestones and personal goals or when adults/parents continue to over-function

 - peer/social conflicts, bullying or loneliness